2018 Abu Dhabi Grand Prix: Race

 Hamilton won the race from pole position with Vettel and Max Verstappen completing the podium.
-On the first lap at turn 9 Nico Hülkenberg overtook Romain Grosjean at turn 8 at the end of the back straight.
+On the first lap, Nico Hülkenberg overtook Romain Grosjean at turn 8 at the end of the back straight.
 Grosjean was pushed off the track by the move but tried to still make turn 9 alongside Hülkenberg.
 Not realizing that Grosjean was still on his inside, Hülkenberg attempted to take the normal line through turn 9 and his rear right tire ran over Grosjean's front left.
-This caused the Renault R.S.18 to flip and barrel roll into the barriers to the left of turn 9, thus sending the race into a safety car situation, the first such instance in the Abu Dhabi Grand Prix since 2012.
-Hülkenberg quipped on the radio that he was "hanging like a cow" since his car was upside-down.
+This caused the Renault R.S.18 to flip upside on the outside of turn nine.
+This resulted in the safety car being deployed; the first safety car deployment at the circuit since 2012.

 Post race

-After the race had been completed Alonso celebrated the end of his career by performing doughnuts on the pit straight alongside Lewis Hamilton and Sebastian Vettel, the other two World Champions who completed the race (Kimi Räikkönen had retired from the race.)
-Jimmie Johnson congratulated Alonso on his career.
-The two would later exchange their respective cars in a car swap at Bahrain International Circuit.
-Three years later however, Alonso returned in F1 with Alpine.
+After the race had been completed Alonso celebrated the end of his career by performing doughnuts on the pit straight alongside Lewis Hamilton and Sebastian Vettel, the other two World Champions who completed the race (Kimi Räikkönen had retired from the race).
+Alonso returned to F1 with Alpine to compete in season.